 The mountain ranges spanning the country from the northwest to the southeast form a barrier that divides the country into two larger climatic zones, the Pacific and the Caribbean.
 That’s why weather conditions on the Pacific side are usually the opposite of the Caribbean and vice versa.
 Independent of the climatic zones, several days of consecutive rainfall are rare.
 You will usually experience sunny mornings and a refreshing tropical thunderstorm in the afternoon.
-There is a period of less rain from December to April on the Pacific side and August to October on the Caribbean side.
+There is a period of less rain from December to April on the Pacific side and from August to October on the Caribbean side.

 Costa Rica is a comparatively safe holiday destination.
 Costa Ricans are very open-minded, helpful and friendly people, making their guests feel at home right away.
 Nonetheless, it is important to be aware of possible safety risks.
 Considering some general precautionary measures, you can travel Costa Rica without problems:

-Expensive jewelry should be left at home, and – just like anywhere in the world – openly displayed valuables can be a target of theft.
-Please use the hotel safe in your room or at the reception.
+Expensive jewellery should be left at home, and - just like anywhere else in the world - openly displayed valuables can be a target of theft.
+Please use the hotel safe in your room or at reception.
 Do not leave any valuables on display in your rented car and only park the car in guarded, official parking areas rather than leaving it next to the road.
 Avoid walking at night in the cities.

 Armed robberies have sporadically occurred.
 Even though it is very rare, this risk cannot be completely excluded.
 Should you become the victim of such an assault, make no resistance and keep calm.
 Documents and material loss can be replaced.

-Costa Rica is a country pioneering in sustainable tourism economy.
+Costa Rica is a country pioneering in a sustainable tourism economy.
 The foundation for this was laid in the 1970s with the creation of the first national parks.
 Today, more than 30% of the country’s surface area is subject to nature conservancy protection.

 Another equally important step was the sustainable organisation of the tourism industry.
 This was secured by introducing the Sustainability Certificate CST which is awarded by the Costa Rican Tourism Board.